Understanding Multimodal LLMs Under Distribution Shifts: An Information-Theoretic Approach: Introduction

 \section{Introduction}

 Multimodal large language models (MLLMs) have demonstrated remarkable capabilities in handling complex tasks that require reasoning over both visual and textual modalities.
-By leveraging {visual instruction tuning}~\cite{liu2023visual,dai2023instructblip,zhu2024minigpt}, MLLMs have shown promise in answering open-ended questions and generating contextually relevant captions.
+By leveraging visual instruction tuning~\cite{liu2023visual,dai2023instructblip,zhu2024minigpt}, MLLMs have shown promise in answering open-ended questions and generating contextually relevant captions.
 As a critical aspect for real-world deployment, MLLMs are expected to operate robustly in the wild, where \textit{distribution shifts} occur---that is, when the evaluation data deviates from the instruction tuning data, whether due to changes in visual inputs (e.g, domain-specific images), textual inputs (e.g., linguistic variations), or the combination thereof.
-However, negative reports on MLLM failures under edge cases have steadily emerged, raising concerns about their reliability.
+However, negative reports on MLLM failures in edge cases have steadily emerged, raising concerns about their reliability.

-For example, MLLMs struggle with queries in specialized domains such as medical and chemistry~\cite{zhang2024out,han2024well,zhou2024adapting}, perform poorly on simple image classification tasks compared with open-ended question answering~\cite{zhang2024vlmclf, zhai2024investigating}, and frequently exhibit hallucination \cite{li2023evaluating, ye2025beaf}.
+For example, MLLMs struggle with queries in specialized domains such as medicine and chemistry~\cite{zhang2024out,han2024well,zhou2024adapting}, perform poorly on simple image classification tasks compared to open-ended question answering~\cite{zhang2024vlmclf, zhai2024investigating}, and exhibit hallucinations to biased queries~\cite{li2023evaluating, ye2025beaf}.
 Given the increasing impact of MLLMs, it is crucial to understand their failure modes under distribution shifts.
 Despite the significance of the problem, existing works often lack a fine-grained diagnosis for various factors of shifts.
-More importantly, the absence of a formal framework to explain the underlying principle further hinders the systematic understanding of MLLMs' behavior.
+More importantly, the absence of a formal framework to explain the underlying principle further hinders the systematic understanding of an MLLM's behavior.
 This motivates us to raise the research question: